Yahya-Noori/to-do-app/README.md

-Project Description:

-I have developed an engaging and functional website using HTML and CSS.
-The website includes the following sections:

-Header: Contains the logo, navigation bar, and a registration section.

-Why Us?: Presentation of the main features and benefits of the website.

-Customers: Display of customer logos as references.

-Posts: Display of the latest blog posts.

-Footer: Contains links to social media and legal information.
+This To-Do app allows users to create, view, edit, mark as completed, and delete tasks.
+The main features include adding tasks with due dates, displaying all tasks in a table, editing tasks, filtering tasks by status (all, pending, completed), and deleting individual or all tasks.
+Notifications inform users of successful actions such as adding, editing, or deleting tasks.

-Technologies Used:
+Technologies and Tools:

-HTML5: Structure of the website.
+HTML: Structure of the webpage.

-CSS3: Styling and layout of the website.
+CSS: Styling and layout of the webpage.

-Font Awesome: Use of icons and symbols.

-Responsive Design: Ensuring adaptability to different screen sizes.
+JavaScript: Functionality and interactivity of the app.

+localStorage: Storing tasks locally in the browser so that they persist even after reloading the page.

+This app provides a user-friendly interface and enables efficient task management directly in the browser.